veikman/dmote-keycap/doc/print.md

 For SLA printing, try rotating the cap and adding supports in your slicer to drain excess resin away from the tip of the stem on the cap.

-### General printer settings

-For FDM printing, try reducing extrusion width in your slicer.
-In PrusaSlicer v2.3.0, for example, go into “Print settings” → “Advanced” → “Extrusion width” and reduce e.g. “Perimeters” to a value very close to, but not smaller than, the actual width of your nozzle.
-By default, slicers for FDM tend to overextrude filament to reduce gaps and compensate for thermal contraction, which doesn’t work for small objects like keycaps.

 ### Cleanup

 If you’re using `supported` and printing in an upright position, you will need